When Your Church Is Portable: 5 Ways to Create Effective Ministry Space

 According to Wassink, “The physical space just needs to allow us to express our vision for welcoming others into the presence of the Lord.”

-Lynn Pickard, an interior designer at Aspen Group, advised using a backdrop behind the speaker.
+Lynn Pickard, senior interior designer at Aspen Group, advised using a backdrop behind the speaker.
 Something as simple as a black curtain will give the church space intentionality and intimacy.
 This curtain can be interchanged easily, depending on the sermon theme or liturgical season.
 It can be accented with simple props, like rugs, plants, candles, or lamps.

 Every week, City of Light brings in a wooden cross and an altar draped with fabric.
 They use curtain backdrops to center the space and hang decorative banners over the top.
 For special seasons like Holy Week, they incorporate additional visual arts.
 These elements help express City of Light’s identity.